Associate Professor and Board Certified Clinical Neuropsychologist, School of Psychology

 Dr. LoGalbo is a Board Certified Clinical Neuropsychologist specializing in assessment and treatment of patients with traumatic brain injuries and concussions, and memory disorders, Alzheimer's disease, or other neurodegenerative diseases or dementias.
 He has expertise in comprehensive assessment of neurocognitive functioning and is passionate about assisting patients and their families with the process of recovery, emotional adjustment, and acceptance to their new state of "normal" following development of these injuries and illnesses.
 He also has proficiency in treating patients with a variety of other neurological conditions as well, including brain tumors, stroke, multiple sclerosis and epilepsy.

 Florida Tech, Dr. LoGalbo teaches graduate classes including Fundamentals of Clinical Neuropsychology, Neuropsychological Assessment I and II, Health Psychology, Psychopharmacology, and Neurodegenerative Diseases.
 He also is the primary clinical supervisor for neuropsychology activities.
 He is the clinical director and primary supervisor of Florida Tech's Concussion Management Program, working closely alongside Dr. Frank Webbe and Florida Tech’s excellent Athletic Department and training staff.
-He is also the clinical neuropsychology director at the Health First Florida Memory Disorder Clinic, a state-sponsored program affiliated with Health First Aging Services in Brevard County, with a goal of assisting elderly patients with neurodegenerative diseases and their families.
+He is also the clinical neuropsychology and research director at the Health First Florida Memory Disorder Clinic, a state-sponsored program affiliated with Health First Aging Services in Brevard County, with a goal of assisting elderly patients with neurodegenerative diseases and their families.
 Dr. LoGalbo supervises doctoral research projects and other graduate and undergraduate research as well, and he assists with clinical proficiency examinations within the Clinical Psychology program.
 He also serves on several committees at Florida Tech including the Student-Athlete Mental Health Committee, School of Psychology Research Committee (Chair from 2019-2020), Clinical Psychology Student Special Review Committee, and was recently on a Faculty Search Committee.
 He serves on multiple committees in the broader community as well, including the Health First Memory Disorder Clinic Clinical Advisory Committee and the Brevard County chapter of the Dementia Care and Cure Initiative Task Force through the Florida Department of Elder Affairs.

 Dr. LoGalbo came to Florida Tech after 12 years of clinical practice at Florida Hospital (AdventHealth) in Orlando, with both inpatient and outpatient clinical activities in the Neuroscience Institute and Department of Sports Medicine and Rehabilitation.
 He is prior Clinical Co-Director of the Florida Hospital Sports Concussion Management program, and has worked with numerous high school, club, college and professional athletes and athletic programs across Central Florida and beyond.
 He was also intimately involved in the development of Florida Hospital's Maturing Minds Program, and assisted with this program's accomplishment of becoming the 16th state-sponsored Memory Disorder Clinic in 2017.
 He was an active member of the neuro-oncology team evaluating and treating individuals with brain tumors, and occasionally assisting with specialty procedures such as fMRIs and awake craniotomies.